- Things to Know

 - Water irrigation: Water irrigation involves pushing a small hose up through the rectum and into the colon.
 The hose is connected to a machine, and water is released through the tube.
 After irrigating the intestine with water, the doctor massages the abdomen, moving the waste out of the rectum through another tube.

-- Treatment of the underlying cause of fecal impaction
+- Treatment of the underlying cause of the fecal impaction